 For two men with the looks of Adonis and Narcissus, it’s no surprise that Greece was the destination for a romantic getaway.
 Once there, however, the two men fall into the beds of others, with the duplicitous Martha striving to steal Charlie away from Peter after he has a moment of infidelity.

 Below is the original cover for the conclusion to Charlie and Peter’s epic romance.
 The artwork is neither overt nor titillating.
-The two hands reaching out to touch the other appear reminiscent of Michelangelo’s work in the Sistine Chapel.
+The two hands reaching out to touch each other appear to be reminiscent of Michelangelo’s work in the Sistine Chapel.

 Gadino Masterpiece: A Gay Romance Clinch Cover